krystinashveda/krystinashveda.github.io/_posts/2015-04-25-drone-wars-viz.md

 ###A story in brief

-The map illustrates that the majority of the drone and air strike attacks were local population, despite the US officials’ claims that the highly accurate drone attacks are targeting only high profile al Qaeda fighters.
+The map illustrates that the majority of the drone and air strike attacks victims were local population, despite the US officials’ claims that the highly accurate drone attacks have been targeting only high profile al Qaeda fighters.

 CIA, backed by the US, has pictured their targets as international terrorists.
 Multinational origin of al Qaeda military men has also been proven by the Bureau of Investigative Journalism in-depth research of the strikes in Pakistan, Yemen and Somalia.